Moving house is one of the most stressful things a person can do.

-If you’re moved without any of your old furniture, then a cat might not feel as if they belong there.
+If you’ve moved without any of your old furniture, then your cat might not feel as if it belongs there.

 In your old house, your cat will have used its paws, cheeks and forehead to rub its smell against objects you own.
 This created a safe and secure territory for your pet and helped them feel comfortable.

 When you move it means the cat has to do this all again.
-The new place won’t smell like them, and they’ll notice that immediately, especially if the previous occupants kept cats.
+The new place won’t smell like them and they’ll notice that right away especially if the previous occupants kept cats.

 Meowing is often a reflection of their confusion and insecurity.

 How do you Settle a Cat After Moving?

 - The Smell is really important to cats so try and make your new house smell like your old home.

 - You can gently wipe a cloth against the cheeks of your cat to collect their scent and then dab it against any door frames and surfaces.
 This gives your pet a headstart in scenting the property.

 - You can also buy plug-in diffusers that mimic the pheromones found in a cat’s scent glands.
 Humans can’t smell them but felines can.
 We’ve written about synthetic pheromones before.
 Synthetic pheromones don’t work for every cat but many people have reported big changes in their pet’s behavior.

 - You can buy the diffusers and sprays on Amazon.
 If you purchase something from Amazon, then we get a small commission at no cost to you.